dimitri-edel/dte-workout-app/README.md

 ## Serving static files
 On a server, like Apache, you would have had to create a Virtual Host for that purpose and specify the folder, in which the static files would be stored.
 This folder would also need to be specified in the settings.py file.
 Furthermore, you would have had to assign a URL for the static files folder on the virtual host and in settings.py.

-On Heroku we do not have that possibility, yet we can use an middleware library called **whitenoise** instead.
+On Heroku we do not have that possibility, yet we can use an middleware library called **whitenoise** instead (*However, the static content can be served from any other machine with a server for static content*).

 In order to do that, **whitenoise** must be installed using **pip**: